 I love how Cap was inspired by Sam / The Falcon in Captain America: The Winter Soldier and was leading support groups to help people after the snap and half of life was dusted away.
 It’s very fitting with his character.

-Steve Rogers being worth to lift Mjölnir makes so much sense.
+Steve Rogers being worthy to lift Mjölnir makes so much sense.
 He’s done it in the comics, so it was bound to happen in an Avengers movie at some point.
 As soon as Mjölnir started to slowly move in the final battle I knew that it was going to Cap.
 And Thor being excited that Cap was worthy was just as awesome, and a huge moment of growth for Thor because he would have not acted that way in the first two Thor or Avengers movies.
 Also, when this moment happened the audience cheered out loud every time, and that made me so happy.

 I had dread leading up to this movie.
 I was terrified that they would kill Cap.
-Even though I had this fear going in there was no preparing for what I thought was the inevitable end of Captain Steve Rogers.
+Even though I had this fear going in there was no preparation for what I thought was the inevitable end of Captain Steve Rogers.
 Surprisingly they went a different way with Steve’s story and I really loved it.
 Steve was a man out of time, someone who put duty and others before himself, and I love that he finally was able to make himself happy at the end of the movie with Peggy.

 Steve Rogers is the heart and soul of the team – the moral compass that pointed the Avengers in the right direction to move forward.
 Losing him (seemingly) for whatever is ahead of us in the MCU will be a massive loss.